Top Ten Ways to See Dutchess County

 Do you enjoy car shows?
 There are many scheduled throughout the summer and fall including the Hudson River Valley Antique Auto Association's Car show is the first weekend in May at the Dutchess County Fairgrounds, Rhinebeck and in June the Good Guys Rod & Custom Car Show.

-Save on gas - take the Loop Bus into Hyde Park, Rhinebeck, and other cultural and scenic gems of Dutchess County; just sit back and enjoy the ride!
-You can also catch The Roosevelt Ride which is a free shuttle bus link from the Poughkeepsie train station to the National Park sites in Hyde Park.
+Save on gas - take Dutchess County Transit into Hyde Park, Rhinebeck, and other cultural and scenic gems of Dutchess County; just sit back and enjoy the ride!

 8. Horseback Riding